Hantavirus: History

 Hantavirus hemorrhagic disease was likely first described in the Huangdi Neijing, an ancient Chinese medical text, in Imperial China during the Warring States Period of 475–221 BCE.
 Hantaviruses have been suggested as a cause of "trench nephritis" in soldiers during the US Civil War and in British soldiers in Flanders, Belgium during the First World War.
 The disease was also mentioned in East Asia, where it was probably endemic, and was first described scientifically in Vladivostok in 1913–1914.
 During the Second World War in 1942, an outbreak of disease with symptoms characteristic of hantavirus infection occurred in Salla, Eastern Lapland, Finland among German and Finnish soldiers.
 This outbreak was later reported in 1980 to be caused by a virus transmitted by bank voles and was named Puumala virus.
 Also during the war, around 10,000 Japanese soldiers stationed in Manchuria developed HFRS.

-Around 3,200 cases of HFRS occurred among United Nations soldiers stationed near the Hantan river during the Korean War, where it was first identified in 1951 and named "Korean hemorrhagic fever" and "epidemic hemorrhagic fever".
+Around 3,200 cases of HFRS occurred among United Nations soldiers stationed near the Hantan River during the Korean War, where it was first identified in 1951 and named "Korean hemorrhagic fever" and "epidemic hemorrhagic fever".
 After the war, in 1976 in South Korea, Ho Wang Lee tested striped field mice and showed that antigens from their lungs were reactive to antibodies in sera from war survivors.
-In 1978, the virus was isolated for the first time and named Hantaan virus after the river.
-Retrospective analysis showed that Hantaan virus was responsible for the war outbreak.
-Other hantaviruses that caused by HFRS were then discovered throughout Eurasia.
-The disease had a variety of names, so in 1982, the World Health Organization officially named it "hemorrhagic fever with renal syndrome".
+In 1978, the virus was isolated for the first time, and in 1980, it was named Hantaan virus after the river.
+Retrospective analysis showed that Hantaan virus was responsible for the viral outbreak during the war.
+Other hantaviruses that caused HFRS were then discovered throughout Eurasia.
+The disease had a variety of names, so in 1982, the World Health Organization officially named it hemorrhagic fever with renal syndrome.
 In 1985, this group of viruses were named "hantaviruses" after Hantaan virus, and in 1987, the genus Hantavirus was established to accommodate them in the then-family Bunyaviridae.
+During the 1980s, Lee and his team developed the first hantavirus vaccine, Hantavax, to prevent HFRS.
+The first paper on the vaccine was published in 1988, and it was licensed by the Korean government in 1990.